akshaykhole/MakeList/README.md

 * [x] Add support for selecting the priority of each todo item (and display in listview item)
 * [x] Tweak the style improving the UI / UX, play with colors, images or backgrounds

-I haven't done much with the UI.
-I have added the floating button for creating new Todo, if that counts!

 The following **additional** features are implemented:

 * [x] Your friends can create Todo's for you by sending you a (simple formatted) text message!